 6. Go brewery hopping

-For craft beer lovers and those looking for a cold drink on a hot day, there are a few great breweries around Fremantle.
+For craft beer lovers and those looking for a cold drink on a hot day, there are a few great breweries in Perth, and specifically around Fremantle.

 At Running with Thieves on South Beach, you’ll find a fine selection of craft beers and they also serve awesome Asian-fusion type food and great cocktails.
 There’s both a brewery and distillery on-site and the place is really open so you can see the brewing process – including the copper pot stills.
 It’s an ideal place to go for lunch early in the afternoon.
 Great staff, fantastic drinks!